What is Machine Vision and Why is AI a Powerful New Tool for the Supply Chain?

 According to the Zebra Global Warehousing Vision Study, 87% of companies agree that these new technologies are essential to be competitive in the modern, on-demand economy.

-In this article, we will explain what machine vision is, how it works and how it can be used in the supply chain.
+In this article, we will explain first explain what machine vision is, how it works and how it can be used in the supply chain.
 Then we’ll turn our attention to AI and explain how it can be a powerful tool that further enhances the unique advantages of this incredible technology.

 What is Machine Vision?